 HISTORY

-For over 60 years, McCarty Holsaple McCarty has been a leading design firm in East Tennessee and the Southeast.
-Founded in 1965 by Bruce McCarty and Robert Holsaple as Bruce McCarty and Associates, the firm has evolved while staying true to its commitment to excellence in architecture and interior design.
+For more than 60 years, McCarty Holsaple McCarty (MHM) has shaped the built environment across East Tennessee and the Southeast as a leading architecture, interior design, and planning firm.
+Founded in 1965 by Bruce McCarty and Robert Holsaple as Bruce McCarty and Associates, the firm continues to build on their legacy — evolving to serve growing communities and create places that enrich daily life, while remaining grounded in a commitment to thoughtful, enduring design.

 McCarty Holsaple McCarty Architecture Firm